TianqiLi7398/TianqiLi7398.github.io/about.md

 I served as reviewer in

+- Journals:
+  - IEEE RAL
+  - IEEE T-ASE
+  - IEEE Journal of Selected Topics in Signal Processing (JSTSP)
-- Journals: IEEE RAL, IEEE T-ASE, Frontiers in Robotics and AI, Journal of Robust and Nonlinear Control, Digital Signal Processing.
+  - Frontiers in Robotics and AI
+  - Journal of Robust and Nonlinear Control
+  - Digital Signal Processing
-- Conference: IRCA
+- Conference: ICRA 2021, ICRA 2026